 To better understand the population relationships of the accessions received from the Nordic gene bank and how they are related to each other, and the rest of the soybean germplasm, they are here compared to a Core Collection of 409 soybeans from the USDA genebank chosen/curated from the soybean germplasm for Central European breeding.
 The Core collection used here is a subset of the soybean germplasm collection, the USDA genebank accessions, which are assessed to be preadapted to cultivation in Central Europe, while conserving a high genetic diversity Haupt and Schmid (2020).
 Additionally, accessions were grouped into categories based on the suspected breeding history.
 There are the ten suspected Founders of the Swedish breeding program and the Swedish accessions of the Nordgen genebank.

-A Principal Component Analysis (PCA) and the genome-wide Identity By State (IBS) pairwise distance matrix were applied to visualise the overall variance of the data.
-The resulting PCA (Figure 5) shows the clustering of the Swedish accessions as a sub-group based on similarity.
+A Principal Component Analysis (PCA) and an analysis of Identity By State (IBS) we conducted to visualise the overall variance of the data.
+The resulting PCA plot (Figure 5) shows the clustering of the Swedish accessions as a distinct sub-group based on similarity.
 The variance proportions explained.

 A closer look at the PCA revealed two accessions of the Nordgen Swedish that were not part of the particular breeding program of interest as seen in (Figure 3 showing the PCA indicating the two accessions not from the breeding program in the cluster with the CCA in orange and black) and also thereafter confirmed by the genebank passport data that they originated from other Swedish soybean breeding programs (mention more here when certain.
 Altonagård and Ugra soja/ saja, malmåhus).
 This figure also shows the accessions of the Nordgen and core collection that are Swedish of origin and with a name consisting of letters (excluding numbers or non-alphanumeric characters of the accessions’ names) as included in the database.
 The IBS (Figure ??) clearly shows the Swedish accessions of the breeding program of interest clustering together.
 The IBS numbers in a table showing ibs within sbpa and out?